 During spring quarter, students focus on learning business skills and documenting the projects created throughout the course while students continue to acquire and refine their hand fabrication and casting skills.
 To conclude the certificate program, students learn to create an online portfolio of their work.
 This portfolio is submitted for review by instructors and can later be shown to prospective employers or clients as evidence of the certificate holder’s skills.

-The next 9-month session begins in September 2020.
-Registration opens March 21.
+The next 9-month session will begin in 2021.
 Scholarships are available.
 Download an application form here.
 For more information, call Certificate Program Coordinator Nanz Aalund at 206-842-4475 ext 223 or email her at email@example.com.